 The retention for e-mail is based on the content of each individual email.
-Emails that simply request or provide information are transitory and can be deleted as soon as a reply is given or received.
+Emails that simply request or provide generic information are transitory and can be deleted as soon as a reply is given or received.
 E-mails that inform decision-making or could potentially be relied upon legally or financially are substantive and must be retained as per an approved retention schedule.

 Examples of transitory emails:

 - Answer directional questions such as:

 - "When is the test?"

 - "How do I apply for this program?"

 - Provide generic information